dtanner/dantanner/content/post/spring-rites.md

 it easier to start a project.
 This is a real benefit.
 But just about everyone else makes starting a project easier now too. e.g. the [Ktor Project Generator](https://start.ktor.io) and [http4k's toolbox](https://toolbox.http4k.org/).

+To Spring's credit, the documentation is very thorough and generally better than most other projects.
+This gets you going.
+When things get tough, and you need to step through code to see what's really going on, this is where annotations work against you.
+You end up poring over heaps of documentation and obtuse stack traces spending hours or days trying to figure out what's wrong with the system.

 #### On people and the sunk cost fallacy